davi-cruz/davi-cruz.github.io/_i18n/en-US/_posts/2021-03-06-htb-passage.md

 |_http-title: Passage News
 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel

 Service detection performed.
-Please report any incorrect results at https://nmap.org/submit/ .
-Nmap done: 1 IP address (1 host up) scanned in 10.65 seconds
+Please report any incorrect results at https://nmap.org/submit/ Nmap done: 1 IP address (1 host up) scanned in 10.65 seconds
 ```

 ### 80/TCP - HTTP Service

-Acessing the web page noticed that it is a blog built using **[CuteNews](http://cutephp.com/)** and the first post is very interesting, mentioning that Fail2Ban was recently implemented.
-This will prevent us from using any kind of brute force enumeration (dirbuster and related tools/techniques).
+Accessing the web page noticed that it is a blog built using **[CuteNews](http://cutephp.com/)** and the first post is very interesting, mentioning that Fail2Ban was recently implemented.
+This will prevent us from using any kind of brute force enumeration (`dirbuster` and related tools/techniques).

 ![image-20210225141945974](https://i.imgur.com/XLBq0J7.png){: .align-center}